 It’s also important to note that your domestic insurance plan may only cover you if you are out of the country for a short period, or only in certain countries.

 You should also make sure your travel insurance covers any extracurricular activities you plan on doing while away.
 Activities such as a hot air balloon ride, horseback riding, and even recreational downhill and cross-country skiing are considered extreme sports and may require additional insurance coverage.
 Insuring yourself in case your health fails or in the case of an accident is your best way to ensure you are covered for any worst-case scenario.

 Instead of hopping on a bus tour, consider renting a bike, hiking or walking around a foreign city or from tourist attraction to tourist attraction.
-Many cities in Europe, Australia, New Zealand and elsewhere are very walk-able and with a little research you can easily find self-guided tour maps.
+Many cities in Europe, Australia, New Zealand and elsewhere are very walkable and with a little research, you can easily find self-guided tour maps.
 You will be amazed at how quickly you can accumulate 10,000 steps or 5 miles worth of traveling.
-The good news is this kind of traveling not only allows for a little extra calories (for those unique foreign desserts), but also allows you to experience a travel destination up close and personal and may even lead to some unexpected travel gems!
+The good news is this traveling not only allows for a few extra calories (for those unique foreign desserts) but also allows you to experience a travel destination up close and personal and may even lead to some unexpected travel gems!

 Everything in Moderation

 Give yourself a break and allow yourself to splurge, eat treats and eat junk food every once in a while – especially if you are on vacation.
 Just remember to do so in moderation and try not to do it consistently.

 The same applies to exercising – exercise in moderation and don’t try something new while you are away from home.
 Stick with safe and familiar exercises, and exercise with the purpose of simply staying in shape while you are traveling.

 Remember to have fun while away and to not worry too much if you gain a pound or two.
 Just be vigilant about what you are eating and eat to nourish, hydrate and stay healthy.